 The PhD in Archaeology program prepares students for a position in academia pursuing research and teaching; in museums conducting research, collections management, and public outreach; or in public and private sector organizations devoted to public education or archaeological resource management.
-Specializations are offered either in the archaeology of a specific area or time period, or in a broader subject, such as paleoenvironmental studies or the archaeology of complex societies.
-Area studies emphasized include Old World prehistory, and New and Old World historical archaeology, the classical world, Egypt, and the Near East.
+Specializations are offered in scientific approaches across regions, such as paleoenvironmental and archaeozoological studies, as well as in certain specific areas.
+The latter include Mesoamerica, prehistoric and historical North America, the prehistoric Mediterranean, Egypt, Israel, and the classical Near East.

 Applicants must have a BA or MA, preferably from a program related to archaeology (such as anthropology or classical studies, with a concentration in archaeology).
 Students lacking sufficient preparation in archaeology will make up the deficiency by taking courses as determined by the Graduate Studies Committee, in addition to those required in the program.